noirello/pyorc/docs/api.rst

         Bloom filter (Must be 0> and 1<).
     :param StructRepr struct_repr: An enum to set the representation for an ORC struct type.
+    :param dict converters: a dictionary, where the keys are :class:`TypeKind` and the values are subclasses of ORCConverter.

 .. method:: Writer. __enter__()
 .. method:: Writer.__exit__()